cloudbees-actions/run-process/README.md

 ## License
 The scripts and documentation in this project are released under the MIT License.
 ## Documentation
-For further details on the CloudBees CD/RO product, refer to the [online documentation](https://docs.cloudbees.com/docs/cloudbees-cd/latest/).
+For more details about the CloudBees CD/RO product, view the [online documentation](https://docs.cloudbees.com/docs/cloudbees-cd/latest/).